negyio/negyio/docs/quick-start/local-gateway.md

 sidebar_position: 2
 ---

-# Launch local gateway
+# Launch your own gateway!

 For more secure routing, you can set up your own gateway.
 This is also one-line executable, assuming you have a docker runtime environment - if you are not familiar with docker, please refer to [this](https://docs.docker.com/get-started/) document.
 Now, execute the following command.
 Note that this is an interactive execution for testing purposes, but if you want to run it as a daemon, add the `-d` option.

-:::tips
+:::tip

 If all users use the same public gateway, the load may be concentrated and unstable.
 In this respect, managing your own gateway has an advantage.